Kingsbury Green Academy

 Kingsbury Green Academy is a mixed secondary school and sixth form in Calne, Wiltshire, England for pupils aged 11 to 18.
 The school's present site to the south of the town was the last home of the former Bentley Grammar School, from 1957 to 1974, and the present school was called The John Bentley School when it was created as a new comprehensive in 1974.
-The school's name was changed to Kingsbury Green Academy in 2019, after it joined the Royal Wootton Bassett Academy Trust.
+The school's name was changed to Kingsbury Green Academy in 2019, after it joined the Ascend Learning Trust (known at the time of joining as the Royal Wootton Bassett Academy Trust).

 History

 The school was formed in 1974 when the Bentley Grammar School and the Fynemore Secondary Modern School were closed.
 It took over the sites of both schools and used them until 1998, when the Fynemore School site in Silver Street was given up and more buildings were added to the Wessington site, and existing ones were improved.
 It also took over nearly all of the pupils and most of the staff of the former schools.

 The oldest Calne school was founded in 1557 by Walter Fynemore of Whetham (just outside Calne).
 He gave an annuity of 40 shillings (£2) towards the foundation of a free school to be established within the Borough of Calne.
 The money devised was to be used for the education and bringing up of ten children of the poor.
 Various other bequests were made during the 16th century and the school's revenue was further augmented by a grant from borough funds.

 The school did not possess a building until 1830; lessons had been held in a disused malthouse until then.
 Subscriptions from residents and a few wealthy landowners were collected and a site on The Green in Calne town was given by the Marquis of Lansdowne.
 The school became the Boys' National School.
 In 1856 another site on The Green was occupied by the Girls' National School, built at the expense of a Mrs Wetherall of Patford Street, Calne.